Get the FREE one-click dictionary software for Windows

 - hand

-8. (card game) the act of distributing playing cards
+5. (card game) the act of distributing playing cards

 "the deal was passed around the table clockwise"

-9. The act of apportioning or distributing something
+6. The act of apportioning or distributing something

 "the captain was entrusted with the deal of provisions"

-Derived forms: dealt, dealing, deals
+Derived forms: deals, dealt, dealing

-Type of: accumulation, acquit, act, aggregation, agreement, allocation, allotment, apportioning, apportionment, assemblage, assignation, bear, behave, board, broach, carry, collection, command, comport, conduct, control, dealing, dealings, deport, distribute, distribution, final result, give, give out, hand, hand out, initiate, large indefinite amount, large indefinite quantity, move, outcome, parceling [US], parcelling, pass, pass on, pass out, plank, reach, result, resultant, termination, transact, transaction, turn over, understanding, wood
+Type of: accumulation, acquit, act, aggregation, agreement, allocation, allotment, apportioning, apportionment, assemblage, assignation, bear, behave, board, broach, carry, collection, command, comport, conduct, control, dealing, dealings, deport, distribute, distribution, do, final result, give, give out, hand, hand out, initiate, large indefinite amount, large indefinite quantity, move, outcome, parceling [US], parcelling, pass, pass on, pass out, plank, reach, result, resultant, transact, transaction, turn over, understanding, wood

 Part of: card game, cards

-Encyclopedia: Deal, Pennsylvania
+Encyclopedia: Deal, New Jersey